pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1699-1700-01-02-03-04-05 Recursion, Dynamic Programming and Memoization

+During these days I have studying more about recursion, dynamic programming and memoization.
+Really this three topics are very hard, think in recursive code is complex, you will need to change your mind about how you think in problems.
+With Dynamic problem I am having problems to understand how to break a problem in smaller problems itself, sometimes I don't catch up how to break a problem, how the little problem manages their state, inputs and outputs.
+Memoization in other words is more easy, most of the time a Map is good to store the results of the subproblem, but also to save the subproblem results, first you will need to know the subproblem and how to solve it.
+Well, I will need to put more efforts and don't surrender to understand and learn these topics.

 ### Day 1697-98 Continue with Recursion

 I have been studying recursion in programming and DSA.
 Today I was practicing with some book exercises about how to solve problems with recursion, I continue having problems to be able to read and write recursive code, I learned a new type of recursion functions called **Accumulative Recursion**, this functions are used for example to create a new List with the elements from a list that meet a condition.